 All you need is a computer and an internet connection (and an interest in creative learning!).
 Most of the materials (videos, readings, discussion forums) will be accessible on all types of devices.
 But you will need a laptop or desktop computer to participate in the Scratch activities, and you will need a laptop or desktop computer with Firefox or Chrome browser and a fast internet connection to join the Unhangout video discussions.
 All materials will be downloadable so that you will be able to use them offline at a later time.

+In the second round of LCL, we will be going over the same materials and activities developed in Fall 2017.
 We have offered Learning Creative Learning as an online course several times in the past (see our article: How we tinkered with MOOCs).
-The website of the 2014 LCL course has been archived.
-In this year’s version of the course, the core ideas remain the same, but we are experimenting with some new ways for you to engage with the ideas and with one another.
-We are offering new readings, producing new videos, rethinking some of the activities, and redesigning the platform to make it easier to participate.
+In the Fall 2017 version of the course, the core ideas remained the same as earlier editions, but we continue to experiment with new ways for you to engage with the ideas and with one another.
 If you have already participated in LCL in the past, this version of the course will be an opportunity for you to reconnect with the community, learn more, and help others in their journeys!

 Absolutely yes!
 We encourage you to find other people to join you in this journey: the more the merrier.
 While it’s wonderful to connect online with people from around the world, there are also great advantages to meeting and interacting with others in-person.
 So you might want to organize a weekly gathering to watch the videos or discuss the readings with friends or colleagues.